STEM Summer Camps

 Most camp activities occur in laboratories in Faraday Hall and outdoors.
 Davis Hall Observatory and other science facilities are also used.

-As part of the registration process, the following infomation packet must be downloaded and printed, and the included forms must be completed and returned for each camper no later than two weeks before the first day of camp.
-The registration packet can be found by clicking here.
+As part of the registration process, the following information packet must be downloaded and printed, and the included forms must be completed and returned for each camper no later than two weeks before the first day of camp.
+Download the NIU 2014 Summer STEM Camps Application Packet.

 We have set up a payment plan in consultation with parents.
 If you are applying more than 60 days prior to camp, you will be charged a $100.00 deposit at that time and then will be charged two additional times: at 60 days prior to camp, you will be charged 50% of the camp fee minus the $100.00 deposit and at 30 days prior to camp, you will be charged the remainder of the fee.
 If you apply within 60 days of camp, you will be charged 50% of the camp fee at the time and the remainder at 30 days prior to camp.
 If you apply within 30 days of camp, you will be charged the full amount at registration.
 Please take this payment plan into consideration when providing us with a card number as all charges will be made to the same account.

-If you are interested in helping young people attend NIU's STEM camps, please contact us at firstname.lastname@example.org.
+If you are interested in helping young people attend NIU's STEM camps by supporting our campership program, please contact Pati Sievert, Director of STEM Outreach, at firstname.lastname@example.org.